What follows is just my opinion. Data are thin in many areas, but there are also some areas of solid research to guide us.

 A well-fitted N95 or KN95 mask still provides a great deal of protection and is one of the few things that are cheaper and more accessible than earlier in the pandemic.
 Likewise, hand sanitizer still works and is also more affordable and accessible.
 And remember that social distancing still works, and it is free!

-This ever-changing landscape is a big issue that CLL Society has seen coming.
+This ever-changing landscape is a big issue that CLL Society has been keeping a close eye on for some time now.
 We will continue to focus on the best path forward with the information and resources available to us in the here and now.

 We plan to continue arming our community with all the scientifically proven data so that everyone can best plan and prepare to help them make well-informed personal decisions.
 In doing so, we also stress that keeping an eye on the bigger picture is vital, which is much less depressing than it was not that long ago in the pandemic.